Venafi/terraform-provider-venafi/README.md

    is a required parameter of the import method and the policy specification is populated from the existing infrastructure.
    Policy that is successfully imported is also output to a file named after the zone that was specified.
+The *certificate:manage* scope is require to import policy from TPP.

 ## License